 In the event of a necessary interruption of scheduled attendance, the student should request a course withdrawal in writing.
 Failure to return on schedule, a second unscheduled interruption, or an absence not requested in writing may result in the financial aid being canceled.
-This may result in beginning the grace/repayment period effective the last date of attendance.
+This may result in beginning the grace/repayment period of a Federal Stafford Loan effective the last date of attendance.